balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 **Agent prompt**

 ```
-Agent: Mark all my notifications as read.
+ Mark all my notifications as read.
 ```

 **What to expect**